LucasKook/dare/README.md

 Cross-validation provides one way to choose the strength of regularization `xi`.
-In `tranchor`, cross-validation is implemented as follows: If there is a single anchor variable and the variable is a factor, ``leave-one-level-out'' cross validation is performed.
+In `tranchor`, cross-validation is implemented as follows: If there is a single anchor variable and the variable is a factor, "leave-one-level-out" cross validation is performed.
 If the single anchor variable is numeric, it is cut into intervals with boundaries given by quantiles.
 For multivariable anchors, the vector of `folds` has to be provided per observation.
 The code